Independent-Society-of-Knowledge/isk-initiative/Writerside/topics/Color.md

 These two mauve shades provide subtle, sophisticated options for backgrounds or text.
 They can help create a sense of calm and thoughtfulness in our designs.

+## Usage Guidelines

+- Use deeper purples for primary elements and to convey authority and depth.
+- Employ medium purples for main content areas and interactive elements.
+- Utilize lighter purples and mauves for backgrounds, highlights, and to create contrast with darker shades.
+- Combine various shades to create depth and visual interest in designs, infographics, and presentations.

 ## Grayscale Pallet

 Our grayscale palette complements the primary purple tones, embodying our commitment to boldness, minimalism, and sharpness.
 These neutral shades provide a sophisticated backdrop that allows our primary colors to stand out when needed, while maintaining a professional and serious aesthetic.